antgroup/Agentar-DeepFinance-100K/README.md

 ## 🤝 Contact Us

 Thank you very much for your interest in the Agentar series!
-If you would like to leave a message for our research or product team, or if you are interested in collaborating with us to build a high-quality financial COT dataset, feel free to reach out to us via our official email: [yanchang.zxk@antgroup.com].
+If you would like to leave a message for our research or product team, or if you are interested in collaborating with us to build a high-quality financial CoT dataset, feel free to reach out to us via our official email: [yanchang.zxk@antgroup.com].
 Our team is dedicated to providing you with assistance and support.